Focus on sales, not margins, drives Infosys turnaround

 Infosys beat expectations with its earnings report in early January, and since then its shares are up 25.5 percent, topping the industry index's rise of 18.6 percent.

-On Friday morning the company is expected to report March quarter net profit of 23 billion rupees, little changed from a year earlier, while revenue is expected to have risen 21 percent to 107 billion rupees, according to the average of 18 analyst estimates on Thomson Reuters I/B/E/S.
+On Friday morning the company is expected to report March quarter net profit of 23 billion rupees ($421 million), little changed from a year earlier, while revenue is expected to have risen 21 percent to 107 billion rupees, according to the average of 18 analyst estimates on Thomson Reuters I/B/E/S.

 In dollar terms, Infosys has estimated a 6.52 percent rise in consolidated revenue for the fiscal year just ended to at least $7.45 billion, lagging 10.2 percent growth seen for the industry.